SejalM30/Disease_Predictor_Chatbot/README.md

 The primary goal of this project is to:

 ✔️ Allow users to select multiple symptoms they are experiencing.
-✔️ Predict the most likely disease using a Machine Learning model.
+✔️ Predict the most likely disease using a Random Forest Classifier model.
 ✔️ Provide a description of the disease.
 ✔️ Display precautionary measures to prevent or handle the disease.
 ✔️ Help users understand possible health issues based on their symptoms.